turtledog8/CDS-Backup281223/src/documentation/Documentation.md

 # MyArrayList

+## Location:
+src/list/arrayLsit/MyArrayList.java

 ## Description:

-`MyArrayList` is an implementation of the `List` interface that utilizes an internal `ArrayList`.
+`MyArrayList` is an implementation of the `list` interface that utilizes an internal `ArrayList`.
 It provides a dynamic array-like data structure where elements can be added, removed, and accessed efficiently.

 ## Constructors